-This is where you get to have a little creative fun.
-They can be as fancy or as simple as you like, depending on your painting talents, time, and patience.
+This is where you get to have a creative fun.
+The rock dogs can be as fancy or as simple as you like, depending on your painting talents, time, and patience.
 Not sure where to start?
 Take a look at carton dogs in your favourite breed(s) for inspiration.
 These flatter and less-detailed style of drawings can help with ideas on how lines, outlines, and colours can be used to create your dog designs.
 Painting has never been a strength for me (shakey hands and a lack of patience) but it’s still fun!
-A it can be rather relaxing, too.
+And painting can be rather relaxing, too.
 I used simple features on my dog rocks, with a combination of semi-smiling closed mouths and happy tongues.
 For added interest and colour, I also used a mix of collars, bow ties, bows, and the tops of bandanas.

 Painting Your Dog Designs: